 RIDE WITH SOMEONE:

 The links to the 60 & 100 mile routes plotted on MapMy Ride are on this website under “Cue Sheets and Maps.”
-They were updated for 2016 and there are no route changes for 2017.
+They were updated for 2018 by Moss Kahler.
 You can see the route and the elevation profile.
 The 40 mile route is not on MapMyRide.
 You can see the first half of the 40 mile route, to Turners Falls, by clicking the link to the 60 mile route.